 Medical Policy Group, September 2018 (2): Policy reviewed by consensus without literature review; no changes in policy statement.

 Medical Policy Group, January 2020 (6): Reviewed by consensus.
 Updates to Description and Key Points.
-No new published peer-reviewed literature available that would alter the coverage statement in this policy.

 Medical Policy Group, March 2021 (6): Reviewed by consensus.
 Updates to Key Points.
-No new published peer-reviewed literature available that would alter the coverage statement in this policy.

 This medical policy is not an authorization, certification, explanation of benefits, or a contract.
 Eligibility and benefits are determined on a case-by-case basis according to the terms of the member’s plan in effect as of the date services are rendered.
 All medical policies are based on (i) research of current medical literature and (ii) review of common medical practices in the treatment and diagnosis of disease as of the date hereof.
 Physicians and other providers are solely responsible for all aspects of medical care and treatment, including the type, quality, and levels of care and treatment.